reflectoring/reflectoring.github.io/_posts/2020-01-30-database-migration-spring-boot-flyway.md

 Successfully repaired schema history table "PUBLIC"."flyway_schema_history" (execution time 00:00.026s).
 Manual cleanup of the remaining effects the failed migration may still be required.
 ```

-Flyway allows migrations to be run "out of order" by setting `spring.flyway.out-of-order` property to `true`.
-This is useful when we would like to use the issue number as a prefix name, e.g. `REFLECT-2-Init.sql`, so different migration can be applied randomly regardless the version number.
+Flyway now has updated the checksum of migration script version 1 to the local value so that future migrations won't cause this error again.

 ### Support of Undo

 I guess we all have been in a situation when the latest production database changes should be reverted.
-We should be aware that Flyway supports [undo](https://flywaydb.org/documentation/command/undo) command in the professional edition only.
-Undo migrations are defined with `U` prefix, which can be changed with `undoSqlMigrationPrefix` property.
-This is how such migration would look like:
+We should be aware that Flyway supports the [undo](https://flywaydb.org/documentation/command/undo) command in the professional edition only.
+Undo migrations are defined with the `U` prefix, which can be changed via the `undoSqlMigrationPrefix` property.
+The undo script to our migration script from above would look like this:

 ```sql
 DROP TABLE test_user;